vermaparul85/Python-Projects/Calculator/README.md

 * If no, program asks the user for the fist number again and wipes all memory of previous calculations.

 ## Method 1
-Method 1 is creating a calculator program using functions and loops.
+Method 1 is creating a calculator program using simple function and loops.

 ## Method 2
-Method 1 is creating a calculator program using functions as variable and recursion.
+Method 2 is creating a calculator program using functions as variable and recursion call.